Use code analyzers

-Rule sets can include rules from both static (binary) code analysis and Roslyn analyzers.
+Rule sets can include rules from both legacy analysis and code analyzers.

 To change the active rule set for a project, navigate to the Code Analysis tab of a project's properties.
 Select the rule set from the list under Run this rule set.
 To open the rule set, select Open.